 These healthy lemon poppy seed nutty date energy bites are so healthy its ridiculous.
-They are dairy free making them completely vegan and with one simple swap out, certified gluten free oats for regular oats make these gluten free.
-And to top all that off they are also completely sugar free.
+They are dairy free making them completely vegan.
+And with one simple swap, certified gluten-free oats for regular oats make these gluten-free.
+And to top all that off they are also completely sugar-free.

 They are also packed full of healthy ingredients that will more than fill that gap between meals without any of the guilt.
-Oats (remember certified gluten free if you need them to be), raisins, chai seeds, poppy seeds, pecans and peanuts.
+Oats (remember certified gluten-free if you need them to be), raisins, chia seeds, poppy seeds, pecans and peanuts.
 Each of these ingredients is healthy and packed full of good things for you.
 Omega-3, fibre, calcium, magnesium, iron, protein and vitamin B-6.
-And don’t forget the punch of Vitamin C from the lemon.
+Don’t forget the punch of Vitamin C from the lemon.
 Seriously these healthy lemon poppy seed nutty date energy bites should be certified a health food!

-Unfortunately Scottish climes are not hot enough for me to grow dates and nuts, even in a green house, especially one that is not heated!
+Unfortunately, Scottish climes are not hot enough for me to grow dates or nuts, even in a greenhouse.
+Especially one that is not heated.
 So I won’t be able to make my healthy lemon poppy seed nutty date energy bites with homegrown produce which is a shame but you never know my meyer lemon tree might fruit and I can at least then use homegrown lemons.

 I hope everyone else is also managing to get a few things done in the garden no matter how large or small it is, for tasty Summer and Autumn crops 😀